-1 star Michelin chef at Mistral restaurant at the Grand Hotel Villa Serbelloni.
+One Michelin star chef at Mistral restaurant, Grand Hotel Villa Serbelloni.

 Ettore Bocchia is considered one of the most interesting chef on the Italian scene, even if he doesn’t care much about the worshipping of his character.

-He spent the most significant part of his career – the last 18 years – working at the Grand Hotel Villa Serbelloni, where he built a gastronomic excellence and a reputation of modernity for his menus and obtaining one Michelin star for the “youngest” of the two restaurants of the hotel, the Mistral.
+He spent the most significant part of his career – the last 18 years – working at the Grand Hotel Villa Serbelloni, where he built gastronomic excellence and a reputation of modernity for his menus and obtaining since 2005 1 Michelin star for Mistral, the main restaurant at Grand Hotel Villa Serbelloni.

 Both the press and the connoisseurs consider him the leader of Italian molecular gastronomy, a title conquered studying and researching together with Professor Davide Cassi, a Matter Physics academic at Parma University.
 Together they wrote the first Italian book on molecular gastronomy “Il gelato estemporaneo” (The extemporary ice cream, Sperling & Kupfer, 2005) that contains memories of the long years of research and some of the most famous recipes such as the turbot cooked with melted sugars, the egg coagulated by alcohol, the ice cream frozen by liquid nitrogen, the use of soy lecithin as a thickening factor and many others.